ICGC-TCGA-PanCancer/DEWrapperWorkflow/README.md

 #### DKFZ

-The version for DKFZ below is 1.0.132-2 and this is what we recommend using from the tarball.
+The version for DKFZ below is Roddy_2.2.49_COW_1.0.132-1_CNE_1.0.189.
 However, the output files from this Docker image actually contain the string "1.0.132-1".
 So in the workflow.properties this earlier release string is used and referred to via the DEWrapper workflow.

 ### Worker Host Docker Image Pull from DockerHub